 In the beginning the huge mortality of the seed strains called Gellatly, Slate, Geneva, Buchanan and Laroka revolved around resistance to filbert blight of which almost 100 percent of these did not make it past year 5.
-It was only later I found out from a research scientist that the overall genetic base of these hybrid hazels were extremely narrow in terms of immunity to filbert blight.
+It was only later I found out from a research scientist that the overall genetic base of the hybrid hazels were extremely narrow in terms of immunity to filbert blight.
 As it turns out Michigan is home of the most virulent form of this blight making it really difficult to find resistant seedlings.
-As a result I attempted to thread the needle of these narrow confines mostly by trial and error leading to accidental discoveries.
+As a result the results at first was dismal.
+It was a lot of trial and error leading to accidental discoveries.

 The result: Precocious Hazelnut.
-As time went on the nut size was smaller than the hazelberts but so was the plant as well and its ability to runner increased making it ideal for hand and possible machine harvesting. .
-Along with that came the ability to reproduce by runners making clonal propagation easier as well.
+As time went on the nut size was smaller than the hazelberts but so was the plant as well.
+They had to the ability to make runners and stolons which made it ideal for hand harvesting.
+The plants had shrunk in stature.
+Along with that came the ability to reproduce Precocious by runners making clonal propagation easier as well.
 More and more of the genetics of the American hazelnut came through and this proved overall best to the plants health and longevity including lateral bearing and clean foliage even in heat prone areas.
-Even though the nuts were smaller, the shells became thinner and easer to crack as well.
-Precocious is a strain that combines the best of the American hazelnut with thinner shells and heavy lateral bearing.
-When we grew them from seed these characteristics continued with 100 percent immunity to filbert blight.
-In permaculture settings.
-Precocious hazelnuts can add to the genetic diversity of a population without the fear of the dreaded filbert blight coming back on weaker plants as well as supplying pollen for other American hazelnuts.
-Precocious hazelnut does not appear to cross with beaked hazels.
+Even though the nuts were smaller, the shells became thinner and easer to crack.
+To me this was a good solution.
+These were not cultivars competing with the Oregon hazelnut industry.
+That I did not want nor did I find that practical for the most part.

 For germination begin with a lightly moist Canadian peat moss so no water can be squeezed out with your hands.
 Let sit for a week at room temperature like that and then Refrigerate 90-120 days at 36-38 F. Do not freeze the seeds.
 Germination will begin around 90 days and will continue for 1 month or more.
 Plant seeds one inch deep in well drained soil.
 Best to use a type of soil mix that is not active in terms of decomposition as this can interfere with the seeds sprouting and destroy the embryo.
 There might be a portion of seeds that do not sprout the first year.
 This is normal with hazels and those can be treated like Prunus seeds in that you store them at room temperature through the growing season and do another dormancy period.
 Things to not do: soak, freeze, crack the nuts